hyunguboy/IgorPro_PlottingTools/README.md

 ## HKang_LinRegConfIntervals.ipf

 Displays confidence and prediction intervals for a 2 dimensional linear regression.
+Please see the Igor Pro help file for additional details.

 ## HKang_MatchToHysplit.ipf